Master of Accountancy (MAcc) Admission Requirements

 - Official college or university transcripts from all institutions attended showing proof of baccalaureate degree and fulfillment of prerequisite requirements.
 Transcripts or test scores are considered official when sent directly from the school or testing service.

 When an individual's application file is complete with required documents and according to application dates, the application materials are evaluated by the Graduate Business Admissions Committee.
 Once accepted to the program, the applicant must submit a $250 tuition deposit in 30 days or less, which guarantees a place in the entering class.
 Westminster operates rolling admissions, so it is best to apply as soon as possible.
 To preserve the faculty to student ratio, space availability in each class is limited.
-Westminster College reserves the right to close the class earlier than dates specified if enrollment goals are met before those dates.
+Westminster University reserves the right to close the class earlier than dates specified if enrollment goals are met before those dates.